hmlongco/RxSwiftWidgets/README.md

 ## Composition

 Like SwiftUI and Flutter, RxSwiftWidgets encourages composition.
-You might have noticed that our details example uses a *UserPhotoWidget*, a *DetailsSectionWidget*, and a *DetailsNameValueWidget*, which in turn are simply more *WidgetView's*.
+You might have noticed that our details example uses a *DetailsSectionWidget* and a *DetailsNameValueWidget*, and that both the list and the detail screen use a *UserPhotoWidget*.

+So what are they?
+Simply more WidgetView's.

 Here's the *UserPhotoWidget*.